Skip to main content Skip to office menu Skip to footer

 Review and determination by secretary of state.

-By March 31 of each year, the secretary of state must determine whether any program participants who cast ballots in the preceding 12-month period are recorded in the statewide voter registration system as having both a record of casting a ballot under this part and also voting in the same election.
+By March 31 of each year, the secretary of state must determine whether any program participants who cast ballots in the preceding calendar year are recorded in the statewide voter registration system as having both a record of casting a ballot under this part and also voting in the same election.
 If it is found that a program participant voter casting a ballot under this part also has a voting history record for the same election in the statewide voter registration system, the secretary of state shall notify the appropriate county attorney of that fact.

 Subp.
 12.